 The methodologies in this chapter detail the approach program staff should take to capture data needed to calculate savings from AC tune-ups.
 However, this data may not always be readily available or measurable.
-The values in Table 55 reflect the per-ton and per-unit averages from the PY6 evaluation and should be used when test data cannot be collected.
+The values in Table 68 reflect the per-ton and per-unit averages from the PY6 evaluation and should be used when test data cannot be collected.

-kWh/Ton Average Tons kW System Type kW/Ton kWh Central AC 277 .0985 3.31 917 .326 Central Heat Pump 373 .0985 3.31 1,235 .326
+System Type kWh/Ton kW/Ton Average Tons kWh kW

+Central AC 277 .0985 3.31 917 .326

+Central Heat Pump 373 .0985 3.31 1,235 .326